diem/dip/dips/dip-0.md

 The formal DIP process will typically (and advisably) begin after the champion of the proposal has already discussed and socialized it with the Diem community (see below for what goes into a DIP).
 It is comprised of the following steps:

-  * **Idea** – Authors will socialize their idea with the developer community and Maintainers, possibly by writing a GitHub Issue and getting feedback.
+  * **Idea** – Authors will socialize their idea with the developer community and Maintainers, by writing a GitHub Issue and getting feedback.
 If possible (and relevant), authors should include in discussions an implementation to support their proposal.

     Once the discussion reaches a mature point, the formal DIP process starts with a pull-request to the diem/dip folder.
 The status field of the document should be “Draft” at this point.
+DIP numbers are the same as the issue number from the initial proposal as assigned above.
 A DIP Manager will review/comment/approve/deny the pull-request.

-    * ✅ Draft – If agreeable, DIP Manager will assign the DIP a number (generally the issue or PR number related to the DIP, and ask to rename or move to a folder/file with that number) and approve the pull request.
-The DIP Manager will not unreasonably deny a DIP.
+    * ✅ Draft – If agreeable, the DIP Manager approve the pull request.
+The DIP Manager will not unreasonably deny a DIP
     * 🛑 Draft – Reasons for denying Draft status include misalignment with Diem mission or Association policy, being too unfocused, too broad, duplication of effort, being technically unjustified, not providing proper motivation, or not addressing backwards compatibility.
 The Authors can work to refine and resubmit their DIP Idea for review again.

   * **Draft** – After the draft is merged, additional changes may be submitted via pull requests.
 When a DIP appears to be completed and stable, Authors may ask to change the status to Last Call.